dunfred/GN8KS/README.md

 ## Configuration

 Create a `jobs.json` file in the script's directory with the structure below.
-You will be populating this file will your various prompts and file paths because these is where both `gemini.py` and `chatgpt.py` will be reading your inputs from:
+You will be populating this file with your various prompts and file paths because these is where both `gemini.py` and `chatgpt.py` will be reading your inputs from:

+**jobs.json**
 ```python
 {
     "rater_id": "000", # Your unique rater id